RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-05-22-Validation-And-Error-Handling.md

 * What could go wrong... with the operating environment?
 * What could go wrong... with my code?

 When you first start considering these questions, you might wonder if they are really worth the extra time and thought.
 "What are the chances!" you might ask.
-If you find yourself taking shortcuts, be sure to consider the implications if something does indeed go wrong.
+If you find yourself taking shortcuts, be sure to consider the implications when something invariably goes wrong.

 So what could happen when something goes wrong?
 A few examples: